chanzuckerberg/single-cell-curation/schema/drafts/atac_schema.md

     </tr>
     <tr>
       <th>Value</th>
         <td><code>str</code>.
 This MUST be the cell identifier.
 The value MUST be found in the <code>obs</code> index of the associated Dataset.
-Every <code>obs</code> index value of the associated Dataset MUST appear at least once in this column of the fragment file.
+Every <code>obs</code> index value of the associated Dataset MUST appear at least once in this column of the fragments file.
         </td>
     </tr>
 </tbody></table>